You have no items in your cart.

 Players learn about the Kipps while unravelling all sorts of riddles, completing mazes, breaking codes, solving word searches, and more (you will geocache!).
 Be prepared to search for clues and answers online, in the Historical Society museum, and out-and-about in the town.
 You will even have to use the society archives to find what you need!

-The game consists of ten stages and must be played sequentially.
-We encourage children age 13 and older to tackle the game either singly or in teams, although a car is required for a couple of the game stages.
+The game consists of ten stages and must be played sequentially. is perfect for multi-generational families to play together, although it is certainly appropriate and fun for kids age 13 and up to play by themselves (or in teams!), although a car is required for a couple of the game stages.